 The frame design incorporates new geometry for the large suspension, providing the Raptor DNA with increased track and wheel travel, meaning the suspension setup is highly sophisticated can accommodate a bigger tire much easier.

-The Ranger Raptor has an innovative new coil-over rear suspension that uses a Watt’s link setup with solid rear axle.
+The Ranger Raptor has an innovative new coil-over rear suspension that uses a Watt’s link setup with a solid rear axle.
 This provides superior lateral control off-road while also helping improve ride and handling.

 Have a look at this engineering marvel: